anokidev/dotfiles/i3-gaps/README.md

 - Polybar for i3 status bar.
 - Alacritty for terminal emulator.
-- Google Chrome for web browser.
+- Mozilla Firefox for web browser.
 - Thunar for file manager.
 - XFCE4 App Finder for program finder.
 - XFCE4 Screenshooter for screenshoot tool.
+- XFCE4 Settings Manager for settings app.

 Download the file named config, and then put in inside ~/.config/i3 .
 Not ~/.config/i3-gaps .